 Improving kidney patient care and outcomes through health informatics research

-Kidney Disease@Farr brings a multidisciplinary group of researchers with interests in health informatics and kidney disease from across the four Farr Institute of Health Informatics Research Centres together with the UK and Scottish Renal Registries, Patient View and the UK Renal Data Collaboration to:
+Kidney Disease@Farr brought a multidisciplinary group of researchers with interests in health informatics and kidney disease from across the four Farr Institute Centres together with the UK and Scottish Renal Registries, Patient View, the UK Renal Data Collaboration and academic partners to:

 - Generate opportunities to share ideas, challenges and learning